us0p/alexandria/library/programming/tools/aws/rds/fundamentals_rds_for_postgresql.md

 Database parameters specify how the database is configured.
 For example, database parameters can specify the amount of resources, such as memory, to allocate to a database.

 A DB parameter group acts as a container for engine configuration values that are applied to one or more DB instances.

+A default DB parameter group is created when you create your DB instance.
+This default group contains database engine defaults and Amazon RDS system defaults based on the engine, instance class, and allocated storage of the instance.

+	Default parameter groups cannot be modified.
+To set your own parameter group settings, you must create your own DB parameter group.
 ## RDS security and compliance
 RDS instances are in a [VPC](aws_networking.md#Amazon%20Virtual%20Private%20Cloud%20(VPC)) which you can control using [firewalls](firewall.md) and [security groups](aws_networking.md#Security%20Groups) to determine who has access to the instances.